You probably have an ongoing list of to dos that you haven’t done and may even be too overwhelmed to even think about.

 My name is Shani.
 I am a busy wife and mother of two.
 Reality TV takes up too much time than it should during my week.
 I'm a big Daydreamer; it's just great to envision all the things I want to do or could do.
 I don't like cooking but do it too much for my liking.
 I also work very hard on trying to develop my little ones into happy, healthy adults.

-I’m passionate about helping people create and achieve their ideal life.
+I’m passionate about helping women create and achieve their ideal life.
 I know what it feels like to think you’re unable or ill equipped to obtain the life you desire.
-I too have ADHD, and like many adult women, I was diagnosed in adulthood.
-My desire is to help women with ADHD navigate their life with better understanding and techniques that can help them overcome life’s difficulties.
-It is important to know the everyday challenges ADHD can have on you personally and understanding that it does not have to define, limit, or stop you from doing anything!
+I have ADHD and manage many of the same symptoms that can make day-to-day tasks difficult.
+Like many adult women, I was diagnosed in adulthood.
+My desire is to help women who struggle daily and/or have been diagnosed with ADHD navigate their life with better understanding and techniques that can help them overcome their difficulties.
+It is important to know your everyday challenges and/or ADHD symptoms so you can understand that it does not have to define, limit, or stop you from doing anything!
 Yes, the process can be more difficult than it is for others, BUT with some help you’re more than capable of success!

 If you believe you have been limited in different ways by your ADHD, and you have a desire to live your best life, reach out and we can begin to reach for the dream.